Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-AdvancedScenarios/1-call-graph-bff/README.md

 or download and extract the repository *.zip* file.

-> :warning: To avoid path length limitations on Windows, we recommend cloning into a directory near the root of your drive.
+> :warning: To avoid path length limitations on your operating systems, we recommend cloning into a directory near the root of your drive.

 ### Step 2: Install project dependencies